Motril

 The port of Motril is one of the oldest and most important ports in Spain.
 It is directly connected to the north coast of Morocco, serving both passenger and cargo needs.

 All passenger ferries depart from the same terminal.
-As for port services, there are shops, restaurants, hotels and a campsite nearby.
-In addition, you can find some beaches close to the port for a quick swim before departure.
+As for port services, there are shops, restaurants, hotels, and a campsite nearby.
+In addition, you can find a few beaches close to the port for a quick swim before departure.

 Parking at Motril port is easy, as there are parking services available right at the terminal.